Simone Cantarini: Portraits

 Already from his earliest days as an artist, Cantarini distinguished himself as a portrait painter.
 His earliest known portrait is a Portrait of a nun (1629, Galleria Pallavicini).
 Noble Pesaro families such as the Albani, Olivieri, Gavardini, Mosca and Baldassini ordered portraits from him.
 In 1633, he portrayed another prominent sitter: Antonio Barberini, the prominent Catholic cardinal, patron of the arts and a member of the House of Barberini.
 Another portrait, which shows the artist's skills as a portrait painter at their peak is the Portrait of a seated gentleman and a lady holding a rosary (Museo civico medievale in Bologna).
 It was painted around the same time as the portrait of Antonio Barberini.

 One of his best-known portraits is the Portrait of Guido Reni, which probably dates from around the time of the breakup between Cantarini and Reni.
 The portrait is in tondo format.
 Due do its success many copies were made and various versions exist, including a larger one with a diameter of 60 cm in a private collection in Pesaro and a smaller one with a diameter of 36 cm (possibly a copy) in the Pinacoteca Nazionale di Bologna.
 It is believed the larger one, which shows the sitter in half-length format, is the original.
 The larger format allowed the artist to represent his master in stylish clothing with a fine lace over the white collar and a golden collar pendant on his chest.
 The brush in the larger portrait is smoother, more fluid and richer in the soft passages than in the smaller portrait.
 The face of Reni thus acquires a greater liveliness and is infused with an expression of inner balance, rather than with impulsive anger as in the smaller copy in Bologna in the sample.

 Etchings

-Cantarini was a prolific etcher to whom are attributed with certainty 37 plates of mythological, religious and allegorical subjects, all of exceptional quality.
+Cantarini was a prolific etcher to whom are securely attributed 37 plates of mythological, religious and allegorical subjects.
 His prints were praised in his lifetime for their extraordinary delicacy and vibrant and luminous quality.
-Cantarini was able to imbue his plates with a new spirit, treating them in the same way as a piece of paper by using nervous and flickering signs.
-This gave his creations a modern movement and a vibe.
-Cantarini's skill as a designer/draughtsman informed his work as an etcher by allowing him to arrive at a graphic simplification of great beauty and effectiveness.
+Cantarini treated his plates in the same way as a piece of paper by using nervous and flickering signs.
+Cantarini's skill as a designer/draughtsman informed his work as an etcher by allowing him to arrive at graphic simplification to great effectiveness.